UniformCSS/docs/docs/customization/sass-configuration.md

 );
 ```

-### Utility Settings
+### Utilities Settings

-Utility settings specifies the individual setting of each property.
+Utilities settings specify the individual setting of each property.

 ```scss
 @use "uniform" as * with (